zamp21/collabtrans/README.md

   in your browser.
 - **API Documentation**: The complete API documentation (Swagger UI) is available at `http://127.0.0.1:8010/docs`.

+### HTTPS Setup

+CollabTrans supports HTTPS in two ways.
+By default HTTPS is disabled for safety.
+Use the Settings page `/settings` to configure and test.

+1) Reverse proxy terminates TLS (recommended)
+- Put Nginx/Caddy/Traefik in front of CollabTrans, listen on 443 with your certificate and key, and proxy to `http://127.0.0.1:8010` (or your port).
+- Forward `X-Forwarded-Proto: https` from the proxy.
+- In Settings, you can keep HTTPS disabled in the app, or enable redirect if you still want in-app HTTPS enforcement.

+2) Built‑in TLS (simple, for dev/test)
+- Open `/settings` as admin.
+- In Web (HTTPS) section:
+  - Upload certificate (`.crt/.pem`) and private key (`.key/.pem`).
+  - Optionally fill the private key password (stored only in `local_secrets.json`).
+  - Click “Test Certificate/HTTPS”.
+If the test passes, the “Enable HTTPS” switch becomes available.
+  - Toggle “Enable HTTPS” and then click “Save Settings”.
+The app will start serving HTTPS on the same port at next restart.

+Notes
+- Auto dev cert: If HTTPS is enabled but no cert/key are found, the app will attempt to auto‑generate a self‑signed dev cert under `certs/` at startup.
+These files are ignored by git.
+- Security: The private key password is stored only in `local_secrets.json` (git‑ignored).
+Do not commit real certificates/keys.
+- OpenSSL: For auto generation and local troubleshooting, ensure `openssl` is installed.
+The HTTPS tester returns an `openssl_available` flag to help diagnose.

 ## Usage

 ### Example 1: Translating a PDF File (using `MarkdownBasedWorkflow`)